Find Your Mom Tribe Based on Your Needs as a Mom

 Oftentimes, you can find local mom groups on Facebook and join in on the conversations about what’s going on in the community, get recommendations for places to explore, or even schedule playdates.

-I love that there are so many Facebook groups out there that can be specific to the your needs.
+I love that there are so many Facebook groups out there that can be specific to your needs.
 Groups such as breastfeeding groups, toddler groups, school age groups, and even postpartum support groups have become really beneficial.

 Conversation Starters